mctechnology17/gm/README.md

 ```

 # Alias
-you can add an alias directly to your terminal when you invoke git_manager
+you can add an alias directly to your terminal when you invoke GitManager
 by typing the `ali` parameter when you are in the main menu.

 If you prefer to do it in a manual way, you can do it as follows,